jvmancuso/KaggleNCFM/README.md

 2. Finetune Xception (Keras)
 3. Finetune VGG-16 and 19 (Keras)
 4. Finetune Resnet-50 (Keras)
 5. Augmented bagging for each model, then average the models together.
 Better yet, stack a softmax classifier on top.
+Even further, train nonlinear stacker on combination of original features and model predictions as described [here](http://mlwave.com/kaggle-ensembling-guide/)
-6. Use Bayesian optimization for selecting architecture and training tops of models
+6. Use Bayesian optimization for training stacker
 7. Segmentation ([YOLO](https://groups.google.com/d/topic/keras-users/DjclH2L7epU), or something more compatible with Keras, or [something from Caffe](https://github.com/rbgirshick/py-faster-rcnn))
 8. Optimize for complementarity between models (e.g. optimize precision for one and recall for another)